 - Demonstrating the advantages of precision agriculture that the growers and agricultural contractors could enjoy.

-The first success stories have already been achieved through precision agriculture.
+The first success stories have already been achieved through Smart Farming.
 Fixed tracks and straight-line systems have been introduced in arable farming and vegetable cultivation businesses, primarily in order to make cultivation measures such as ploughing easier.
 Section control is possible when using sprayers, thus reducing duplication in spraying activities.
 Yield maps can be created using measuring equipment on harvesting machines, making it possible to estimate and show the location-specific variations in yield.
 Crop reflectance measurements obtained through remote and near sensing can also be used to produce maps showing yield predictions.
 In turn, these measurements can be used as input for location-specific fertilisation and crop protection.